 I never reached my five calls per day.
 I had never faced that dragon, but I had leveled up.
 I tell myself this story every year because it reminds me that the first step is always assured, no matter how uncertain the road to achieving my goals may seem.
 As we enter a new year full of uncertainties, I also wish you the time and grace to "level up" with self-compassion.

-Allison Keefe teaches 7th grade English at a PA cyber charter school.
-She is also the co-host of the Cyber Sister's Podcast and founding member of #GamifyEd.
+Allison Keefe teaches 7th-grade English at a PA cyber charter school.
+Allison is also the co-host of the Cyber Sister's Podcast and a founding member of #GamifyEd.
 She was selected as a Keystone Technology innovator in 2019 for her work with literacy and gamification in virtual learning.
 You can find her on Twitter @AllisonKTeaches and The Cyber Sister's Podcast whenever you listen to your podcasts.